pwdd/pwdd.github.io/_posts/2016-10-21-negamax-in-scala.md

 tags: [scala]
 ---

-One of the things that I was not able to do when I wrote the the negamax in Clojure was to implement the alpha beta pruning.
-Things have changed now, with Scala &mdash;  and the improvement of the performance when playing in a 4x4 board is considerable.<!--more-->
+The [Scala evaluation method]({% post_url 2016-10-14-how-scala-is-evaluated %}) makes it more efficient to deal with immutable values, but it still give us the chance to easily deal with mutable data.
+It is possible to write a program following the Function Programming paradigm while still being able to rely on mutable object fields.
+Thanks to that, it is reasonably easy to implement the negamax with alpha beta pruning algorithm, improving the performance of an unbeatable computer in a Tic Tac Toe game. <!--more-->

 ## Negamax with alpha beta pruning